 Objective 3: Evaluation of structural variants of LPS as a preventative treatment for PD.
 In some systems, treatment with LPS alone does not induce a measurable difference in gene expression.
 However, it does potentiate a more robust and measurable defense response following challenge with a pathogen.
 Pre-treatment of plants with LPS can prime the defense system resulting in an enhanced response to subsequent pathogen attack.
 This defense-related "memory" is called priming and stimulates the plant to initiate a faster and/or stronger response against future invading pathogens (Conrath, 2011).
 Priming often results in rapid and robust activation of defense responses such as the oxidative burst, nitric oxide synthesis and expression of defense-related genes (Erbs & Newman, 2003; Newman et al., 2000).
 The LPS PAMP has been specifically implicated in priming in the X. campestris pv. vesicatoria pathosystem.
-Pepper leaves pretreated with LPS isolated from incompatible (non-virulent) xanthomonads had enhanced expression of several PR proteins after being challenged with virulent X. campestris pv. vesicatoria (Newman et al., 2000).
-In this objective, we hypothesized that pre-treatment with LPS isolated from Xf O-antigen mutants would result in a difference in the grapevine's tolerance to Xf by stimulating the host basal defense response.
-To determine if the primed state affects the development of PD symptoms, we documented disease progress in plants that were pretreated with either wild type or wzv mutant LPS and then challenged with Xf either 4 or 24 hours later.
-Notably, we observed a decrease in PD severity in vines pre-treated with Xf LPS and then challenged with Xf (Fig. 3).
-Priming assays: A pilot study of this experiment was completed in the
+Pepper leaves pre-treated with LPS isolated from incompatible (non-virulent) xanthomonads had enhanced expression of several PR proteins after being challenged with virulent X. campestris pv. vesicatoria (Newman et al., 2000).
+In this objective, we hypothesized that pre-treatment with

+LPS isolated from Xf O-antigen mutants would result in a difference in the grapevine's tolerance to Xf by stimulating the host basal defense response.
+To determine if the primed state affects the development of PD symptoms, we documented disease progress in plants that were pre-treated with either wild type or wzy mutant LPS and then challenged with Xf either 4 or 24 hours later.
+Notably, we observed a decrease in PD severity in vines pre-treated with Xf LPS and then challenged with Xf (Fig. 7).